-Workers' Compensation is a system which requires your employer to pay your medical costs and part of your lost wages if you are injured on the job.
-Workers' Compensation also mandates the payment of benefits to dependents in the case of work related death.
-For more information e-mail us at email@example.com or click on the following link:
+Workers' Compensation is a system which requires an employer to pay an injured employee's work-related medical and disability benefits.
+Workers' Compensation also requires the payment of benefits to dependents in the case of work-related death.
+For more information about the workers' compensation process, click the following links:

 The Adjudications Section is responsible for interpreting the Alaska Workers' Compensation Act in a fair and impartial manner to ensure the quick, efficient and predictable delivery of medical and indemnity benefits to injured workers at a reasonable cost to employers and insurance carriers.